plamo-social/hub.plamo.social/_server_about.md

 ## Code of Conduct

-The [Code of Conduct](https://hub.plamo.social/coc) at plamo.social can be simply summarised as:
+The [Code of Conduct](https://hub.plamo.social/coc) at Plamo Social can be simply summarised as:

 1. Don't harass anyone.
 2. If someone is harassing you, report it to a moderator.